Risks for non-melanoma skin cancer

 Basal cell nevus syndrome

-Basal cell nevus syndrome causes different problems with the skin, eyes, nervous system, endocrine glands and jawbone.
-People with this syndrome also have a high risk of developing many basal cell carcinomas.
+Basal cell nevus syndrome is a genetic condition that causes different problems with the skin, eyes, nervous system, endocrine glands and jawbone.
+Basal cell nevus syndrome increases the risk of developing BCC and a type of brain tumour called a medulloblastoma.

 • human papillomavirus (HPV) infection